Seasons End - Intro

 In which I become the Missing Link between the Female Kidnapper of a Mormon Missionary and Marillion.

-Note: This piece was originally posted to my Facebook page, which is why it refers to this website as though you're not currently on it.
+Note: This piece was originally posted to my Facebook page, which is why it refers to this website as though you're not currently reading it.
+I've not changed this from the original post, so it's not in the same style as the rest of the Explanations.

 OK, this is weird.
 It's sort of funny, but it's sort of not.
 It's definitely weird.